AdityaTrivedi16/Advanced_Sales_Analytics_Dashbaord/README.md

 # Advanced Sales Analytics Dashboard

 This repository showcases an Advanced Sales Analytics Dashboard built using Power BI.
 The dashboard provides comprehensive sales insights by leveraging advanced data visualization and analytical techniques.
-It demonstrates best practices in data modeling, DAX calculations, and user interactivity, making it a powerful tool for sales trend analysis and strategic decision making
+It demonstrates best practices in data modeling, DAX calculations, and user interactivity, making it a powerful tool for sales trend analysis and strategic decision making for stakeholders.

 ## Features & Key Functionalities:
 ### 1. Dashboard Design in Power BI: